-Traditional theories hold that GORD invokes a linear response of severity dependant on exposure to acid.
-Mild oesophagitis progresses severe ulcerated oesophagitis.
-This then progresses to Barrett oesophagus and then, in a proportion of patients, dysplasia and eventually cancer develop.
+Traditional theories hold that gastro-esophageal reflux disease invokes a linear response of severity dependant on exposure to acid.
+Mild esophagitis progresses severe ulcerated esophagitis.
+This then progresses to Barrett esophagus and then, in a proportion of patients, dysplasia and eventually cancer develop.

-Modern theory suggests that there is no such linear response to acid exposure in the lower osesophagus.
-Instead, the oesophagus, under the stimulus of excess acid exposure, undergoes change in one of three ways:
+Modern theory suggests that there is no such linear response to acid exposure in the lower esophagus.
+Instead, the esophagus, under the stimulus of excess acid exposure, undergoes change in one of three ways:

-- columnal lined oesophagus (metaplastic): short-segment; long-segment; cancer
+- columnar cell-lined esophagus (metaplastic): short-segment; long-segment; cancer

-- reflux oesophagitis (inflammatory): low grade; high grade; peptic stricture
+- reflux esophagitis (inflammatory): low grade; high grade; peptic stricture

-- endoscopically negative GORD: little visible response but have significant symptoms
+- endoscopically negative gastro-esophageal reflux disease: little visible response but have significant symptoms

 Treatment and prognosis

-- surgery for advanced and resistant cases; fundoplication is the operation of choice, it can be done endoscopically or open surgery; a fold from the gastric fundus is wrapped around the lower esophageal junction to enforces the action of the sphincter
+- surgery for advanced and resistant cases; fundoplication (for example Nissen-Rossetti, Dor or Toupet technique 6-8) is the operation of choice, it can be done endoscopically or open surgery; a fold from the gastric fundus is wrapped around the lower esophageal junction to enforce the action of the sphincter